 Bergamo is one of the best cities in Northern Italy to visit.
 It is located only an hour from Milan.
 It is less expensive and crowded, but more beautiful – well worth seeing.Make sure to plan in enough time for Citta Alta, the old town.
 It is full of lovely architecture, an adorable market square, and chic Italian people – perfect for wandering, picture taking, and people watching.

-Located on a peninsula of Lake Garda’s southern shore, Sirmione is one of the best places to travel to.
-Lively and busy, especially during the high season, there is plenty to do here.
+Located on a peninsula of Lake Garda’s southern shore, Sirmione is one of the best towns to visit in North Italy.
+Lively and busy, especially during the high season (summer), there is plenty to do here.

 Set between ancient Roman ruins and Rocca Scaligera, a medieval castle, Sirmione offers walkways and streets lined with ristorantes, pizzerias, and gelaterias.
 The town is also famous for its thermal water, which is renowned for its healing properties.